gargipandkar/codeexp/README.md

 - react-native-elements

 ## How to use?
-Step 1:Select 'I am a retailer' or 'I am a consumer'.
+Step 1: Select 'I am a retailer' or 'I am a consumer'.

 If 'I am a retailer' is selected: